-Lunch: On your own around in the vicinity of the Geysir hot spring.
-Your Trip Experience Leader is happy to provide you with options.
+Lunch: At a local restaurant in the vicinity of the Geysir hot spring.

 Afternoon: We'll continue our Golden Circle tour as we drive to Thingvellir National Park.
 The park sits in a major rift between two tectonic plates-the Eurasian and North American.
 This rift creates a valley in the land, ringed by rocky cliffs and fault lines.
 The mountains surrounding this plain, dotted with canyons, caves, streams and springs, form a natural amphitheater.
 It's not surprising that the world's oldest Parliament was formed here.